ShaokangJiang/traffic-simulation-de/README.md

-# traffic-simulation.de
+# traffic-simulation.shaokang.ga
-Source code for the interactive Javascript simulation at  [www.traffic-simulation.de](http://www.traffic-simulation.de)
+Modified version of Source code for the interactive Javascript simulation at  [traffic-simulation.shaokang.ga](https://traffic-simulation.shaokang.ga/)

 ## TODO
 - Modify Readme file and discuss more function

-## Functions:
+## Added Functions:
+- Delete multi language part
+- Show the data for each car/statistic sign dynamically(up to 500000 chars)
   - direction/position of vehicles <lane,u,rType> (One road only have one direction)
     - lane -- which road this car is on
     - u -- distance from start point
     - rType -- type of road(main road or ramp or others)
 - download as csv (Has maximum size)
 - optimize running speed -- upper bound limits for cars and statistic area.
 So the output textarea is for small amount of data demo only.